HackYourFuture/HTML-CSS/Week1/README.md

 CSS is an acronym for **Cascading Style Sheets**.
 It is a language created to change the appearance of content.
 By referring to the HTML tags you can `style` it in various ways: change the font size, increase the height or attach a background image to it.

-The two languages—HTML and CSS—are independent of one another and should remain that way.
+The two languages —HTML and CSS— are independent of one another and should remain that way.
 CSS should not be written inside of an HTML document and vice versa.
 As a rule, HTML will always represent content, and CSS will always represent the appearance of that content.

 The products of HTML and CSS comprise a two-thirds of what is called `frontend` (the final third is client-side JavaScript, which you will learn about in later modules).
 What is frontend?
 It's another word for the presentational part of a piece of software.
 In terms of web development we're talking about "what you see" when you go to any website.